laravel/docs/dusk.md

 <a name="assert-cookie-value"></a>
 #### assertCookieValue

-Assert that a cookie has a given value:
+Assert that an encrypted cookie has a given value:

     $browser->assertCookieValue($name, $value);